 Be it Mother tongue or any other language, you must possess a perfect WORD-TRANSLATOR of your views and feelings for opening your mouth to utter something.
-A newborn has to cry to show his needs but with time he gets familiar and begins learning from environ people.
+A newborn has to cry to show his needs but with time he gets familiar and begins learning from various people.
 Hence, in this way, every kid starts to spell words and begins the process of LANGUAGE ACQUISITION.
-In childhood, he acquires the language with the subconscious mind, having no concern for apt grammar.
+In childhood, he acquired the language with the subconscious mind, having no concern for apt grammar.

 Therefore, LANGUAGE LEARNING is a bit different from LANGUAGE ACQUISITION, as said by Linguists.
 LANGUAGE LEARNING involves grammatical knowledge and a person learns it under an instructor with no age bar and no need to know the basics of that language.
 Consider an Indian who is learning the French language, may not have a connection to French anyway, but he is willing to learn that.

 So, below I will be highlighting 7 Golden Rules to learn a language, along with one bonus point-

 Learning a novel thing is in no way an easy task but surely not an impossible one.
 All you need is to have a sheer will, patience during the entire learning journey, and consistency to give at least an hour daily to learn new words and sentences.

 The next important point is to set language learning goals.
 Once you know what you want to accomplish from it, you could better channel your energy in that way and put effort accordingly.
 For instance, you are learning a language out of interest then putting in an hour daily and reaching an intermediate level in that specific language is enough, but on the other hand, learning for professional purposes needs at least 2 hours daily along with securing a proficiency in it.